-2.4 Advance from the Fund and other payables
+2.5 Advance from the DI Fund and other payables

-Advance from the Fund and other payables are initially carried at fair value, and subsequently measured at amortised cost, using the effective interest method.
+Advance from the DI Fund and other payables are initially carried at fair value, and subsequently measured at amortised cost, using the effective interest method.

-2.5 Impairment of assets
+2.6 Impairment of non-financial assets

-Property, plant and equipment are reviewed for impairment whenever there is any objective evidence or indication that these assets may be impaired.
+Property, plant and equipment and intangible assets are reviewed for impairment whenever there is any objective evidence or indication that these assets may be impaired.

-For the purpose of impairment testing, recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
+For the purpose of impairment testing, recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash inflows that are largely independent of those from other assets.
 If this is the case, the recoverable amount is determined for the cash-generating unit ("CGU") to which the asset belongs.